 The examiner will play a chord progression containing chords I, IV, V in any order or combination in the key of C major.
 Candidates will hear the test twice, then play the chords back to a metronome click.
-Both playings of the initial test and the metronome backing for the exam version will be preceded by a one bar count-in.
+Both playings of the initial test will be preceded by four clicks.
+The metronome backing for the exam version will be preceded by a one bar count-in.